LatticeQCD/AnalysisToolbox/docs/_sources/index.md.txt

    Discussed in more detail in the [physicsAnalysis](physicsAnalysis/physicsAnalysis.md) section.

 Also at the highest level is a `scripts` directory, containing Bash scripts that help write comments for LatticeToolbox code, or to help repair it.
+The `examples` directory contains some pedagogical examples how to use the LatticeToolbox.
 Finally there is a `testing` folder, which has unit tests for the LatticeToolbox methods.

 We would love it if you are interested in helping develop the LatticeToolbox!
 Please have a look to the [contributions](contributions/contributions.md) section to learn how to do this in a nice way.